tcharding/kernel/tutorial/track-one.rst

 Profit
 ------

-Now (in Real Life) you would email this patch set to the device driver mailing list.
+Now, in real life, you would email this patch set to the device driver mailing list.
 Well done.
 Now (or later) you can repeat this process on top of the current staging-next branch and submit your first patch set to the Linux kernel.